Letters to Santa are mailed by children across the country.

-During mail processing, letters addressed to Santa go to a designated “Letters to Santa/Operation Santa” tray.
+During mail processing, the letters default to a designated “Letters to Santa/Operation Santa” tray or bin.

 Postal employees open and sort the letters.

-The letters to needy children are copied and both the original letter and copy receive the same number.
+The “needy” letters are copied and both the original letter and a copy of the letter receive the same number.

-On the copy of the letter, all of the child’s personal information is removed by blacking it out, and the letter is placed in a public “adoption” area.
+On the copy of the letter, all of the child’s personal information is removed by redacting it or blacking it out, then the letter is placed in a public “adoption” area.

-A customer comes into the Post Office to “adopt” a letter from a needy child to Santa.
+A customer comes into the Post Office to adopt a letter to Santa.

 The customer may then read and choose up to 10 letters.

-The “Secret Santa” then leaves with the copy of the letter to fulfill the child’s request.
+The “Secret Santa” leaves with the redacted copy of the letter to fulfill the writer’s request.

-After shopping for the child, the customer returns to the same Post Office with a wrapped gift, preferably boxed and ready to be mailed.
+The customer returns to the same Post Office with a wrapped gift, preferably boxed and ready to be mailed to the child.

-The customer pays the postage to mail the box to the child without seeing the child’s address.
+The customer pays the postage to mail the box to the child and never sees the address for the child.